chung/blog.chung.loan/content/about.md

 ## About

-This is our personal site.
+This is my personal site.